 women’s rights, and LGBTIQ issues.

-- A weekend visit to Selma and Birmingham, AL.
+- One weekend excursion to Selma and Montgomery, AL;

 Fellows will have the opportunity to meet and interact with KSU students through joint

 classes, as well as with the broader metro Atlanta community through dinners and other

 The trips to Selma, Montgomery, and Birmingham, AL will offer Fellows a firsthand

 glimpse of the origins of the American Civil Rights Movement.
 Fellows will enhance